学习啦 > 学习方法 > 备考资料 >

 A) What motivates employees to do their jobs well?
 Competition with coworkers, for some.
 Thepromise of rewards, for others.
 Pure enjoyment of problem-solving, for a lucky few.

-C) It might mean monitoring employee productivity on a digital leaderboard and offering prizes to thewinner, or giving employees digital badges or stars for completing certain activities.
+学习啦在线学习网C) It might mean monitoring employee productivity on a digital leaderboard and offering prizes to thewinner, or giving employees digital badges or stars for completing certain activities.
 It could alsomean training employees how to do their jobs through video game platforms.
 Companies fromGoogle to L'Oréalto IBM to Wells Fargo are known to use some degree of gamification in theirworkplaces.
 And more and more companies are joining them.
-A recent report suggests that theglobal gamification market will grow from class="main">
+A recent report suggests that theglobal gamification market will grow from $1.65 billion in 2015 to $11.1 billion by 2020.

 学习啦在线学习网D) The concept of gamification is not entirely new, Werbach says.
 Companies, marketers and teachershave long looked for fun ways to engage people's reward-seeking or competitive spirits.
 Cracker Jackshas been "gamifying" its snack food by putting a small prize inside for more than 100 years, headds, and the turn-of-the-century steel magnate (巨头) Charles Schwab is said to have often comeinto his factory and written the number of tons of steel produced on the past shift on the factoryfloor, thus motivating the next shift of workers to beat the previous one.